JuliaML/MLDataUtils.jl/README.md

 |:------------------:|:---------------------:|:-----------------:|
 | [![License][license-img]][license-url] [![Documentation Status][docs-dev-img]][docs-dev-url] | [![PkgEval][pkgeval-img]][pkgeval-url] | [![CI][github-action-img]][github-action-url] [![Coverage Status][coveralls-img]][coveralls-url] |

+## WARNING

+This package has been discontinued.
+Most functionalities have been moved [MLUtils.jl](https://github.com/JuliaML/MLUtils.jl).

 ## Overview

 This package is designed to be the end-user facing frond-end to